 About Your Stoma

 Your stoma is made from the part of your small intestine called the ileum.
-Your ureter is attached to a small piece of your ileum and pulled through the skin of your abdomen.
+Your ureters are attached to the end of a small piece of your ileum.
+The other end becomes the stoma and is pulled through the skin of your abdomen.

-You should never stick anything into your stoma, unless your doctor tells you to.
+You should never stick anything into your stoma, unless your health care provider tells you to.

 Caring for the Skin Around Your Stoma

 After surgery, the skin around your stoma should look like it did before surgery.
 The best way to protect your skin is by:

 - Using a urostomy bag or pouch with the correct size opening, so urine does not leak

 - Taking good care of the skin around your stoma

 To care for you skin in this area:

 - Wash your skin with warm water and dry it well before you attach the pouch.